-- 1. The City shall establish a "Deactivation Appeals Panel" ("Panel") for purposes of hearing TNC driver challenges to deactivations.
+1. The City shall establish a "Deactivation Appeals Panel" ("Panel") for purposes of hearing TNC driver challenges to deactivations.
 The Agency shall contract with one or more persons or entities ("neutral arbitrator") to conduct arbitration proceedings to hear deactivation challenges.
 The neutral arbitrator shall be one member of the Panel.
 The remaining Panel members shall consist of an equal number of partisan panel members, representing the interests of the TNC driver and the TNC, respectively.

-The partisan panel members shall not be compensated by the City. - 2.
-The utilization of the Panel arbitration proceeding created by this Chapter 14.32 is voluntary upon agreement by both parties and shall be of no cost to the TNC driver.
-If utilized, the Panel shall be the sole arbitration proceeding for challenging the deactivation. - 3.
-The cost of arbitration, including any fee charged by an arbitrator, will be shared equally by the TNC and the Driver Resolution Center.
-If the TNC driver is not represented by a representative of the Driver Resolution Center, the TNC shall be solely responsible for the cost of arbitration. - 4.
-The arbitration shall be conducted no later than 30 days after the notice of intent to arbitrate has been provided to the TNC under subsection 14.32.050.C.4, within a time frame mutually agreed by the parties, or as ordered by the Panel. - 5.
-Subject to rules issued by the Director, the Panel may conduct pre-hearing procedures, as well as an evidentiary hearing at which parties shall be entitled to present witnesses and written evidence relevant to the dispute, and to cross-examine witnesses.
+2. The utilization of the Panel arbitration proceeding created by this Chapter 14.32 is voluntary upon agreement by both parties, except as provided for under subsection 14.32.050.B, and shall be of no cost to the TNC driver.
+If utilized, the Panel shall be the sole arbitration proceeding for challenging the deactivation.

+3. The cost of arbitration, including any fee charged by an arbitrator, will be shared equally by the TNC and the Driver Resolution Center.
+If the TNC driver is not represented by a representative of the Driver Resolution Center, the TNC shall be solely responsible for the cost of arbitration.

+4. The arbitration shall be conducted no later than 30 days after the notice of intent to arbitrate has been provided to the TNC under subsection 14.32.050.C.4, within a time frame mutually agreed by the parties, or as ordered by the Panel.

+5. Subject to rules issued by the Director, the Panel may conduct pre-hearing procedures, as well as an evidentiary hearing at which parties shall be entitled to present witnesses and written evidence relevant to the dispute, and to cross-examine witnesses.

-- 6. The Panel's decision in any case shall be by majority vote, with each arbitrator holding one vote. - 7.
-The Panel shall issue a written decision and, if appropriate, award relief.
-The Panel shall endeavor to issue the written decision within 48 hours of the evidentiary hearing. - 8.
-Upon a decision concluding an unwarranted deactivation occurred, the Panel may order such relief as may be appropriate to remedy the violation including, without limitation, all remedies provided in Section 14.32.170.
-Should the Panel order that the TNC driver be reinstated, such order shall be limited to reinstatement to provide TNC services from a passenger drop-off location or a passenger pick-up location in the City. - 9.
-The decision of the Panel shall be final and binding upon the parties. - 10.
-Nothing in this subsection 14.32.050.D shall be construed as restricting a TNC driver's right to pursue any remedy at law or equity for an unwarranted deactivation. - 11.
-The Director shall issue rules to effectuate the terms of this Section 14.32.050 including, but not limited to, rules regarding the definition of unwarranted deactivation, driver eligibility to challenge deactivations, the selection of and criteria for the neutral arbitrator and partisan panel members, and the number of partisan panel members.
-The Director shall further consider methods to protect passenger privacy and address potential safety concerns during the Deactivation Appeal Panel proceeding. - E. Subject to the provisions of this Section 14.32.050 and rules issued by the Director, a TNC may immediately deactivate a TNC driver if such action is required to comply with any applicable local, state, or federal laws or regulations or where a TNC driver has engaged in egregious misconduct. - F. For deactivations not described in subsection 14.32.050.E, the TNC shall provide the TNC driver with 14 days' notice of the impending deactivation.
+6. The Panel's decision in any case shall be by majority vote, with each panel member holding one vote.

+7. The Panel shall issue a written decision and, if appropriate, award relief.
+The Panel shall endeavor to issue the written decision within 48 hours of the evidentiary hearing.

+8. Upon a decision concluding an unwarranted deactivation occurred, the Panel may order such relief as may be appropriate to remedy the violation including, without limitation, all remedies provided in Section 14.32.170.
+Should the Panel order that the TNC driver be reinstated, such order shall be limited to reinstatement to provide TNC services from a passenger drop-off location or a passenger pick-up location in the City.

+9. The decision of the Panel shall be final and binding upon the parties.

+10. Nothing in this subsection 14.32.050.D shall be construed as restricting a TNC driver's right to pursue any remedy at law or equity for an unwarranted deactivation.

+11. The Director shall issue rules to effectuate the terms of this Section 14.32.050 including, but not limited to, rules regarding the definition of unwarranted deactivation, driver eligibility to challenge deactivations, the selection of and criteria for the neutral arbitrator and partisan panel members, and the number of partisan panel members.
+The Director shall further issue rules on methods to protect passenger privacy and address potential safety concerns during Panel arbitrations for deactivations that include but are not limited to allegations of egregious misconduct.

+E. Subject to the provisions of this Section 14.32.050 and rules issued by the Director, a TNC may immediately deactivate a TNC driver if such action is required to comply with any applicable local, state, or federal laws or regulations or where a TNC driver has engaged in egregious misconduct.
+The Director's rules shall define egregious misconduct to include, at minimum, allegations of sexual assault.